What Vegetables Are Safe for Dogs?

 What Vegetables Are Good for Dogs with Sensitive Stomach?

 Dogs with sensitive stomachs can benefit from vegetables that are easy to digest and provide soothing effects.
-All vegetables can help improve digestion, provide essential nutrients, and even alleviate mild stomach discomfort.
+Although all vegetables can help improve digestion, provide essential nutrients, and alleviate mild stomach discomfort, here are some vegetables suitable for dogs with stomach issues:

 - Carrots